FuzzicalLogic/PluginCompatibilityList/README.md

 Repository: [http://github.com/FuzzicalLogic/PluginCompatibilityList](http://github.com/FuzzicalLogic/PluginCompatibilityList)

 ## Usage
 Depending upon your build package method, the specific steps made may be different.
-If your Plugin is not

 * Download the file.
 * Place wherever you include your resolvers.